aroushq1/aroushq1/README.md

 ---

 ## 🔭 Current Projects
-- 🌐 Building an online portfolio!
+- 🌐 Working on a House Price Predictor app!
+- 🌐 Working on a Stock Prediction app!

 ---